 - LG Q7

 Remember, this list is unconfirmed but we’ll update it with more information as it becomes available.
-Basically, any phone released within the last 12-18 months by LG should get Android 9 eventually.
+Basically, any phone released within the last 12-18 months by LG should get Android 10 eventually.
 Select older devices might get it too, like the LG G6, Stylo 5, & other budget devices.
 We’ll have to wait and see.
-We’re glad to see the V50 and G8 being tested already, but don’t expect it to arrive in the US until 2020.
+LG Italia recently shared an update roadmap, but it didn’t tell us much.

 Huawei Android 10 Updates